Team100/main2023/apriltags_example/README.md

 sudo apt install lightdm
-sudo apt install raspberrypi-ui-mods sudo apt install git sudo apt install chromium-browser python3 -m pip install pupil-apriltags git clone https://github.com/[your account]/main2023.git sudo /sbin/reboot now
+sudo apt install raspberrypi-ui-mods sudo apt install git sudo apt install chromium-browser  (not strictly required but handy!) python3 -m pip install pupil-apriltags git clone https://github.com/[your account]/main2023.git sudo /sbin/reboot now
 ```

-You have to make it "writeable" again, as above: browse to http://wpilibpi.local/ and click the "writeable" button on the top.
+After rebooting, you have to make it "writeable" again, as above: use your laptop to browse to http://wpilibpi.local/ and click the "writeable" button on the top.
+We also have to get the WPI stuff to leave the camera alone for now: click "Vision Status" on the left side and click "Down" to stop the vision service.
+Click "Vision Settings" on the left and then "remove" if there's a camera listed there.

 Now the monitor should show a graphical login screen.
 Login with pi/raspberry as before.

-Open a terminal window using the menu in the upper left.
+Open a terminal window by clicking the icon in the menu bar on the upper left.

 ```
 cd main2023/apriltags
+python3 pic.py   (for the canned image)
-python3 vid.py
+python3 vid.py   (for the video camera)
 ```

 Point the camera at some AprilTags and rejoice!